The Water City

 Project

-The Max Planck Partner Group The Water City brings the city and the environments of Venice into focus as the basis for historical and comparative studies on global geo-anthropological processes.
+The Max Planck Partner Group “The Water City” brings the city and the environments of Venice into focus as the basis for historical and comparative studies on global geo-anthropological processes.
 We take into account the multi-faceted reality of a ‘hydropolis’, which has always constituted a crossroad of environmental, cultural, political, economic, and migratory phenomena.
-The Partner Group creates a bridge between the Max Planck Institute for the History of Science, in Berlin, and Ca’ Foscari University of Venice and brings together a group of international scholars, whose research is motivated by common environmental and cultural-political concerns about the present state of the world vis-à-vis its scientific and technological transformation.
+The Partner Group started as a collaboration with the Max Planck Institute for the History of Science in Berlin and is now creating a bridge between the Max Planck Institute of Geoanthropology in Jena and Ca’ Foscari University of Venice.
+It brings together a group of international scholars, whose research is motivated by common environmental and cultural-political concerns about the present state of the world vis-à-vis its scientific and technological transformation.

 "Vue du Golfe de Venise" (18th century) by Laurent Guyot (engraver) and Hubert Robert (painter).
 Provenance: Bibliothèque nationale de France.